Canada Home Buying Guide 2024

 Who do I pick?

 The barrier to entry for solicitors is high, since they need to have graduated law school and be licensed to practice law.
-Solicitor costs don’t vary wildly and are typically referred to you by your realtor or mortgage representative.
+Solicitor costs don’t vary wildly and are typically referred to you by your Realtor or mortgage representative.
 Ultimately, the main thing you’re looking for is that they are licensed and that their firm has experience handling real estate transactions.

 What do I do with my solicitor?